dharmafly/noodle/assets/svg-post/svg post.md

  - scaling - an SVG file scaled up is the same file size
  - editable - icons and simple elements can be edited within a text editor, rather than a graphics package
  - generally smaller file size, especially when scaled up large - an SVG file will generally have a much smaller file size than an uncompressed PNG, especially if it is a simple design scaled very large.
- - using data URIs for serving SVG no http requests
+ - using data URIs for serving SVG no HTTP requests

 Limitations
 -------------

- - if you are adding SVG elements from a file to the page an http request has to be made.
+ - if you are adding SVG elements from a file to the page an HTTP request has to be made.
 If the images are complex the file size may be larger and be more processor intensive to render than the equivalent as an image.

 Alternatives to SVG
 --------------------

 Font icons are useful for many scaleable colourable icons, such as those created in [Symbolset] (http://symbolset.com/) and those used in [github] (https://github.com/blog/1106-say-hello-to-octicons).
-The drawback would be that it is very hard to create custom font.
+The drawback is that unless you are using standard images, it is not trivial to create custom fonts.